API Reference

 resCost()[source]

-This method displays the total costs breakdown including investment costs, operational costs, and total system costs from the optimization results.
+This method returns the total costs breakdown including investment costs, operational costs, and total system costs from the optimization results as a pandas DataFrame.

 Returns: